joaomdsg/go_island_adventure_challenge/README.md

 You will need the `emeraldwalk.RunOnSave` extension for this.
 Check out the [.vscode/settings.json](.vscode/settings.json) for the configuration that enables VSCode to work in TCR mode. 🧭

 And don't forget to keep the `TCR Output` always visible.
-Open the 'Output' tab (or click on View > Output), then select 'Run On Save' from the dropdown box.
+Open the 'Output' tab (or click on View > Output), then select 'Run On Save' from the dropdown menu.
 You will gain a great advantage—the instant feedback of your tests and code that lights your path forward into the unknown. 🕯️

 ## Challenges 🌊